sabrinajvalcin/ML_wine/README.md

 - d_tree.py : contains code for implementing a decision tree

 Other files:
-- ml_presentation.mov : a screen recording of my presentation
 - explore.py : visualize the data and features
+-wine.names : source of data

-The remainng files are graphs and images created by running the code
+- The remainng files are graphs and images created by running the code